shrabanti31/shrabanti87.github.io/_pages/teaching.md

 {% include base_path %}

-Instructor at University of California, Riverside during Summer 2015
+Instructor at University of California, Riverside, Summer 2015
 ======
 * Course: Statistics for Business (40 students), which covers
   * descriptive statistics
   * probability, discrete and continuous distributions, Bayes’ theorem
   * random variables, estimation and confidence intervals, hypothesis testing
   * analysis of variance and simple linear regression

 * Responsibilities: Planning and designing the course, Delivering lectures, Holding office hours, Assigning homeworks, and Writing quizzes and exams